 Georg Greger - Inventor of the LECTRON System

 Not much is known about Georg Franz Greger's early life.
 He was born in about 1922.
 He lived at least his adult life in Munich and had a long time association with the Constantin Film company.
 Mr. Greger was married, may have had one son (per Mr. Max Gürth), and may have owned (per Mr. Gürth) a large white dog during the Egger Bahn and Deutsche Lectron years (1967 - 1972).
 Mr. Greger authoritatively owned (per Mr. Thomas Steiner) a dark brown boxer dog by the name of 'Buffy' in the early 1970's.

 An early photo of Mr. Greger demonstrating the LECTRON System in a 'laboratory' setting.

-He lived at 70 Marbachstrasse in apartment 19a in Munich during the late 1960's and at least through the 1970's.
+He lived at on Marbachstrasse in apartment #19a in Munich during the late 1960's and at least through the 1970's.

 The start of Marbachstrasse right off Albert-Rosshaupter-Strasse where Egger-Bahn/Deutsche Lectron was located at #73.
 It was about a 10 minute walk to his office.

 The facts of the origin of the LECTRON System can only reliably be pointed to the patent application process.
 What sparked Mr. Greger's imagination to come up with the LECTRON is not known.
 A prolific inventor, Mr. Greger had a variety of interests as his patent history shows starting in 1956 with the 'Glasses Glass Drill' patent (DE17255759U).
-He also designed a constant lamp brightness circuit for toy trains, a method for copying cinematographic film, a reserve fuel guage, a xenon high pressure lamp adaptor, a sync method for sound film technology, and a stereo film technology among others.
+He also designed a constant lamp brightness circuit for toy trains (another Egger-Bahn connection), a method for copying cinematographic film (another Constantin Film connection), a reserve fuel guage, a xenon high pressure lamp adaptor, a sync method for sound film technology, and a stereo film technology among others.
 Many of these patents were developed as an employee of Constantin Film.

 On May 8th, 1965, Mr. Greger submitted his patent request for a new approach to teaching electronics using individual plastic blocks with an electronic component inside.
 The blocks could be put together to form working circuits and were held together with magnets behind conducting metal plates.
 The white top cover of each block bore the electronic symbol of the component in the block.